An Assistance Program for Local Schools

-- Wisconsin public school teachers, use this document to locate your Free and Reduced Lunch Percentage: WI DPI Free/Reduced Lunch Data 2017
+- Wisconsin public school teachers, use this link to locate your Free and Reduced Lunch Percentage: WI DPI Free and Reduced Lunch Data 2018-19

-- Minnesota public school teachers, use this document to locate your school's Free and Reduced Lunch Percentage: MN Public Schools Free/Reduced Lunch Data 2017
+- Minnesota public school teachers, use this link to locate your school's Free and Reduced Lunch Percentage: MN Public Schools Free and Reduced Lunch Data 2018-19

 - Teachers must have made preliminary reservations prior to submitting this application and must attach a copy of the confirmation invoice they received via email from the Arts for Young America office.